Neosoulink/nest-journey/README.md

 ## ✨ Credits and resources

-This documentation is based on the official [NestJs docs 🐈](https://docs.nestjs.com/)
+This documentation is based on the official [NestJs docs 🐈](https://docs.nestjs.com/).
+And, this repository is based on the [Nest TypeScript](https://github.com/nestjs/typescript-starter) starter.